Purchasing A Travel Backpack

 Finding a backpack that is comfortable is essential before going on a big trip, especially if you plan on using it for a mid-trip backpacking adventure or other similar activity.
 Even if you're only planning on traveling city-to-city, the chances are high that at some point you'll end up walking farther than planned to get to the nearest bus station or to track down your hostel--so having a comfortable pack is key.
 If you are carrying a particularly heavy load or planning to incorporate gear-intensive outdoor activities into your trip, you'll likely want to invest in a pack with a frame and hip belt.

-During this process, it's also important to adjust the hip belt properly, making sure that it will cinch down tightly across the belly button with the padded hip belt resting along the top of the pelvis (or on top of the iliac crest, which is the bony protrusion you probably refer to as your hip bones).
-Additionally, you should adjust the load stabilizing straps (on top of the shoulder straps) to ensure that you can pull the load closer in to your body for increased stability.
+During this process, it's also important to adjust the hip belt properly, making sure that it will cinch down tightly across the belly button.
+You'll want the padded hip belt to rest along the top of the pelvis (or on top of the iliac crest, which is the bony protrusion you probably refer to as your hip bones).
+Additionally, you should adjust the load stabilizing straps (on top of the shoulder straps) to ensure that you can pull the load closer to your body for increased stability.
 Once you've made the manufacturers' suggested adjustments, walk around, bend over, and move your arms and head.
-The weight should sit primarily on the hips, not the shoulders, you should feel balanced (note what muscles in your legs are working, and if it feels normal to walk), and the hip belt should not be digging uncomfortably into the skin.
+The weight should sit primarily on the hips, not the shoulders, you should feel balanced (note what muscles in your legs are working and if it feels normal to walk), and the hip belt should not be digging uncomfortably into the skin.

 Finally, we think it's also important to consider the shape of the pack.
 While personal opinions certainly vary, we think that taller, slimmer packs promote better pack awareness.
 Pack awareness is especially important when navigating in crowded areas or even hiking through a wooded or rocky wilderness.
 Imagine weaving your way through a crowded bus station during rush hour while wearing a pack that sticks out 15 inches off your back.
 It's more difficult to turn around, see who's around you, and you could even unexpectedly take somebody out with a sudden movement!

-On the other hand, if you're going on a longer adventure trip, you may need space for more stuff, improved long-distance carrying comfort, and perhaps some external gear loops and compression straps for clipping and strapping on extra items like a sleeping pad.
-For extended travel, we highly recommend the Osprey Farpoint 55, which won a Top Pick Award in this review.
-And for rock climbing specific features, the Mountain Hardwear Splitter 40 is an obvious choice.
+On the other hand, if you're going on an extended adventure trip, you may need space for more stuff, improved long-distance carrying comfort, and perhaps some external gear loops and compression straps for clipping and strapping on extra items like a sleeping pad.
+For extended travel, we highly recommend the Osprey Farpoint 55.

-Last but certainly not least, we find that it's helpful to purchase a bag with a little extra space for souvenirs and messy packing (unless you always pack luggage like a pro).
-Most of the packs that we reviewed come in multiple different volumes, so if you like a pack in this review but it's not the right size, check out our comparison chart for other size options.
+Last but certainly not least, we find that it's helpful to purchase a bag with a bit of extra space for souvenirs and messy packing (unless you always pack luggage like a pro).
+Most of the packs that we reviewed come in multiple different volumes, so if you like a model in this review, but it's not the right size, check out our comparison chart for other size options.

 Overhead Bin Rejection?

 No matter what kind of trip you're heading out on, having a daypack is usually extremely handy.
-We reviewed one pack with a detachable day pack and really liked the idea of the built-in extra bag--so much, in fact, that it won an award: the Osprey Farpoint 55.
-It seemed to streamline the packing process and ensured that you always had a small pack handy for day hikes or city exploration.
+We reviewed one pack with a detachable daypack and liked the idea of the built-in extra bag--so much, in fact, that it won an award: the Osprey Farpoint 55.
+It seemed to streamline the packing process and ensure that you always had a small pack handy for day hikes or city exploration.
 Plus they strap easily onto the back or clip to the front for super easy carrying.

 Alternatively, maybe you already have some luggage or a backpack that you love but need a small daypack for short adventures.
-Luckily, REI solved this conundrum by making a lightweight daypack that stuffs into its own pouch.
+Luckily, REI solved this conundrum by making a lightweight daypack that stuffs into its pouch.
 This will allow you to save some cash on a whole new set-up and instead spend it on that hot air balloon ride over Angkor Wat that you've been telling yourself was way too expensive.
 The Eagle Creek Universal Traveler is also a great solution which serves well as a carry on with its TSA-friendly laptop compartment that zips open to lay flat—and its relatively light weight and breathable straps and back panel make it a great performer on day hikes and long, hot days touring the city.

 Stepping past marketing hype, nearly any backpack or bag will work to transport your items from one destination to another.
-That said, there are some really neat travel-specific features that will enhance your traveling experience.
+That said, some rneat travel-specific features will enhance your traveling experience.
 Consider whether or not you would benefit from features like lockable zippers, an easy-access laptop sleeve, the zip-open and lay-flat TSA-friendly laptop sleeve, hydration bladder compatibility, and whether or not a pack has a cover that will zip-up to protect shoulder straps during travel or an included travel duffel.

-Finally you should check out the pack's durability by learning what it's made of.
-Generally speaking, the higher the denier or D rating (i.e. 1680D ballistic nylon) the fabric is given, the burlier it is.
+Finally, you should check out the pack's durability by learning what it's made of.
+Generally speaking, the higher the denier or D rating (i.e., 1680D ballistic nylon) the fabric is given, the burlier it is.
 You should also check out the pack's zippers and look into whether or not the company offers a full guarantee on the pack.
 Chronic strain on certain seams can degrade a pack's durability as well, so design counts often as much as denier.